MarileneGarcia/marilenegarcia.github.io/docs/GSoC/GSoC.md

 [iio: adc: max14001: New driver](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?h=v6.19-rc1&id=59795109fa67d2bee7c8c2847a487d4dddb428c1)

 ## Future Work
-- As mentioned, merge my code with the previous implementation and improve it until it is accepted into the kernel upstream.
 - Submit additional patches with the features missing in the first driver version, such as support for the binary comparator, inrush current, and fault alert.
 I intend to continue sending patches to cover all the device’s features even after GSoC ends.
 - Review the formulas used in the user-space program to ensure their accuracy.
 - Acquire a DC source to test higher voltage and current inputs.